kemalunal/assessment-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.

+### What I used.
+- Angular
+- SCSS with Tailwind.
+- Responsive design.
+- Typescript
+- RxJS
+- Redux Pattern(ngrx)

 This project gets users from https://jsonplaceholder.typicode.com/users API, shows user list.
 If you click the user item in the user list, you can see the user details.

 > In user detail page, Get In Touch button is added as a design item it not works.